Music Development Plan

 Some aspects of the model music curriculum (published by the department of education in March 2021) have been included when planning the Key Stage 3 curriculum, but partly due to the availability of ICT in the department, there is a greater emphasis on the use of this within composition work and on composition in general.

 At Key Stage 3 pupils focus on developing keyboard skills and their ability to use sequencing software to compose their own music.
 This also relates to the school’s vision of instilling a love and passion for creative learning in pupils.
-They also develop ensemble skills, learn about staff-notation and develop their use of musical terminology and their ability to describe the music that they hear.
+They also develop ensemble skills, learn about staff notation and develop their use of musical terminology and their ability to describe the music that they hear.

 These courses allow pupils to continue to develop performance skills (both as a soloist and in ensembles), composition skills and listening and appraising.
 They will develop an increasing ability to analyse the music that they hear in detail and describe it using a broad and sophisticated musical vocabulary.